-- (1) It is not a U.S. person and that it is purchasing the Regulation S Certificates in an "offshore transaction" (as defined in Regulation S) and the Regulation S Certificates have not been offered to it by means of any "directed selling efforts" (as defined in Regulation S). - (2) It understands that the Regulation S Certificates have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and may not be offered, sold, pledged or otherwise transferred except (a) in accordance with Rule 144A in an amount not less than U.S.\$200,000 to a person that it and any person acting on its behalf reasonably believes is a QIB that is also a QP purchasing for its own account or for the account of a QIB that is also a QP, each of which is purchasing not less than U.S.\$200,000 or (b) to a non-U.S. person in an offshore transaction in accordance with Regulation S, in each case in accordance with any applicable securities laws of any state or other jurisdiction of the United States. - (3) It understands that the Regulation S Certificates, unless otherwise determined by the Trustee in accordance with applicable law, will bear a legend substantially in the following form:
+- (a) It is purchasing the Regulation S Certificates in an "offshore transaction" (as defined in Regulation S) and the Regulation S Certificates have not been offered to it by means of any "directed selling efforts" (as defined in Regulation S). - (b) It understands that the Regulation S Certificates have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and may not be offered, sold, pledged or otherwise transferred except (a) in accordance with Rule 144A in an amount not less than U.S.\$200,000 to a person that it and any person acting on its behalf reasonably believes is a QIB purchasing for its own account or for the account of a QIB, each of which is purchasing not less than U.S.\$200,000 or (b) in an offshore transaction in accordance with Regulation S, in each case in accordance with any applicable securities laws of any state or other jurisdiction of the United States. - (c) It understands that the Regulation S Certificates, unless otherwise determined by the Trustee in accordance with applicable law, will bear a legend substantially in the following form: